coroutineDispatcher/blog/content/posts/shared-flow.md

 ### The problem
 Let's suppose we have this scenario:

-After a simple calculation on the VieModel, we want to decide in which screen the user is going to be navigated to.
+After a simple calculation on the ViewModel, we want to decide in which screen the user is going to be navigated to.
 Let's do that by using `StateFlow` (`MutableStateFlow`):

 ```kotlin
 private val _state = MutableStateFlow<State>(State.Idle)